Tour de France & UCI World Championships

 Timings to follow.

-The riders leave the Dome on Booth Avenue, joining Gliwice Way, then the A638 Bawtry Road.
-They fork right on the A18 Leger Way, passing Doncaster Racecourse.
+The riders leave the Dome on Booth Avenue/Gliwice Way, joining the A638 Bawtry Road, then forking right on the A18 Leger Way.
+This involves going along two sides of Doncaster Racecourse.

-The flag goes down and the racing starts near Sandall Beat Road Playing Fields.
+The flag goes down and the racing starts a short way along the A18, near Sandall Beat Road Playing Fields.

 Leaving Doncaster, heading north on the A18, the riders pass Wheatley Golf Course and Sandall Park.
 They continue via Edenthorpe to Hatfield.
 (This was a coal-mining area, and Hatfield Main Colliery produced coal from 1916 to 2001, and again from 2007 to 2015.
 It was a filming location for the movie Brassed Off).